magnetikonline/sass-structure/README.md

 - Spacings, margins, padding
 - Color definitions

-I rely on configuration variables for *everything*, it not only works to keep things consistent across a project (what was the hex code for the company branded red again?) it helps me refactor and reduce excessive variations of a style item during development (do we really need 12 font sizes/16 shades of blue across the site?).
+I personally rely on configuration variables for everything possible, it not only works to keep things consistent across a project (what was the hex code for the company branded red again?) it helps me refactor and reduce excessive variations of a style item during development (do we really need 12 font sizes/16 shades of blue across the site?).

 Naming for variables is always `$camelCased` and avoids any of the variable prefixing used for modules, components and layouts.